Helpful prior learning:

 After WWII, many countries had to rebuild.
 Homes, roads, schools, and factories were destroyed (Figure 1).
 People needed jobs, housing, energy, and public services.

 Instead of waiting for markets to recover and provide what was needed, states stepped in.
 In Germany, a new public bank called KfW directed money into infrastructure.
-In South Korea and Japan, governments guided bank lending to support industries like steel, electronics, and transport.
+In South Korea and Japan, states guided bank lending to support industries like steel, electronics, and transport.

 Today, countries are still rebuilding after war, pandemic, economic collapse, or climate disaster.
-At the same time, the world faces long-term challenges: climate change, ecosystem damage, poverty, and inequality.
+At the same time, the world faces long-term challenges: climate change, ecosystem damage, poverty, and economic inequality.
 Finance is needed, but markets alone won’t get us there.

 This section looks at how states can guide the direction of finance.
 States can use public institutions, rules, and incentives to steer both public and private investment.
 The next Section 6.3.6 focuses on new thinking on how states can finance their own public actions.
 Here, we ask: how can states direct the flow of money where it needs to go?